Attractions & Things to Do in Karpenisi

 Apart from its incredible cafeteria, it offers a series of exciting activities like riding, aerial railway, climbing as well as archery.

-Among the oldest Ski Resorts in the Greek territory is well-known for its great quality of snow and the quite extended skiing season.
+Among the oldest Ski Resorts in Greece, it is well-known for its snow quality and endurance that usually extends the skiing season.
+Check before you visit.

-Picturesque traditional settlements located at the foothills of Chelidona mountain, in an idyllic landscape of dense vegetation.
+Picturesque traditional settlements at the foothills of Chelidona mountain in an idyllic landscape with many trekking routes in dense vegetation.

 Fish Farm «Frésko», Gavros Karpenisi